nathan99sun/Code-Portfolio/README.md

 Welcome to my MIT Maker Portfolio!

-I am an avid computer
+I am an avid computer programmer, and throughout high school, I've delved into machine learning and strived to utilize computer science in my math research.

 The following gives a brief description of each of the codes: